LowPolyCount/UI-Power-Tools/README.md

 In Blueprint, you can access the ScreenManager by calling the ScreenManager node which is global.
 In C++, you can call the static function UScreenManager::Get(UObject* WorldContextObject)

-You can remove a Screen by calling it's Close() function.
+You can remove a Screen from the ScreenManagerby calling it's RemoveFromParent() function.

 # Help & Learning
 ### Wiki